victorres11/football-data-adhoc/GAME_REVIEW_INSTRUCTIONS.md

 - Top rusher
 - Top receiver
 - Defensive standout

+**⚠️ CRITICAL:** Always use `&year=2025` in CFBD API calls for player season stats.
+Double-check that all season data is from 2025, not 2024.

 ### 10. Situational Football Analysis
 **Format**: Insight boxes for each situation